-On the backside of the shuttle, you can open a cover which gives you access to the pneumatic system on the shuttle.
-On right side you can find the solution valve.
-By pressing this button, air pressure will be applied onto the solution sub ink tank.
-Use short intervals untill you see clear solution curtain coming out of the print heads.
+On the left frontside of the shuttle, you can find the solution valve.
+By pressing this button, air pressure will be applied onto the solution sub ink tank and pressure will be build in the solution tank.

-Close the solution valve by switching it to "I".
+Open en Close the solution valve by switching it from "I" to "S" and back to "I".
 Use a fibre free cloth to clean the heads by wiping them from back to front.